 As the best compact home gym in this price range, it can meet most of your training routines with the pulley system and 10-pound weight plates.
-The weight stack totals 210-pounds with heavy-duty construction and extra-thick DuraFirm pads.
+The high quality weight stack totals 210-pounds with heavy-duty construction and extra-thick DuraFirm pads.

 The included Pec-Fly station comes with its own seat, which is a special feature for comparable home gyms in this price range.
 This model comes with three different sets of pulleys, high, mid, and low.